Sage-Bionetworks/nf-portal/README.md

 - **synapseObjects.js** - contains all the data required to power the Synapse React Client, this includes the SQL needed to set up all the queryWrapperMenus in the SRC.

+**what does explore.js do? how does it work?**
 Explore.js reads the url.
 It automatically selects the synId based on the url path with a switch statement.
 Then it routes the synapseId and the synapseObject to the SynapseChartAndCards.js.
+The selected synapseObject is passed into the SynapseChartAndCards as a single prop.

+**what does selectorRow.js do? how does it work?**
+selectorRow.js has the synIds hardcoded into each